fc-liu/GTP_fewshot_rc/README.md

 # Interactive Prototype for Few-Shot Relation Classification

+## Data preparation
-the data is on FewRel official page https://github.com/thunlp/FewRel, please download and put into ./data directory.
+we use the official FewRel dataset for training and evaluation, please download from https://github.com/thunlp/FewRel and put data files into ./data directory.

 ## Usage
 ### prerequirement